undu/hexo_blog/source/_posts/Restrict-Linux-users-to-certain-workspaces-only.md

 ## Conclusion

 We have learned how to restrict access to some users and manage these access using ACL's.
 There are many more things that we can do with ACL's, this is only a silly example.
 I hope tht you will find this post useful.
-Stay tuned for next posts.
+Stay tuned for new posts.